 As of July of 2020, Ian has retired from the agency, and we wish him well in his retirement.

 If you wish to improve your life please contact the office 250-716-8888 or go to the contact us page.
 Do not post to this website as it is not confidential.

 Would you like to meaningfully assist someone’s life?
-We can give a charitable tax receipt!
-Do visit our Donations page.
+We can provide a charitable tax receipt!
+Please visit our Donations page.